fabianishere/udm-kernel/README.md

 apt install ./udm-kernel-VERSION-RELEASE_arm64.deb
 ```

+**Important**
-Now, to actually use these kernels, please visit [udm-kernel-tools](https://github.com/fabianishere/udm-kernel-tools)
+To actually use these kernels, please visit [udm-kernel-tools](https://github.com/fabianishere/udm-kernel-tools)
 for instructions.

+## Contributing
+Feel free to open a issue or pull request to this repository if you have
+a question, suggestion or want to add new functionality to the custom kernels.

+If you are adding new functionality to the kernel, please motivate your use-case
+and think about how it might be useful for other users as well.

-## Building manually
+## Build Process
-You may also choose to manually build one of these kernels yourself.

 #### Prerequisites
 Make sure you have the following packages installed: